 Other historic courses re-modelled included Elm Park, Delgany and Sutton Golf Links.

-His Greatest Achievement
+Old Head Golf Course: His Greatest Achievement

 Patrick Merrigan was part of a team that designed the unique golf course at Old Head.
 Eddie Hackett was a golf professional who later became Ireland’s leading golf architect of his day.
 Joe Carr was the leading Irish Amateur golfer of his generation.
 Ron Kirby was an experienced American golf architect and qualified agronomist.
 Patrick Merrigan was also a renowned golf architect and an agronomist.

 This was a difficult project which was unpopular with the local population.
 The magnificent Old Head of Kinsale stretched 2 miles out into the Atlantic Ocean.
-The first nine holes are much admired as they unfold along scary 250-foot cliffs, a terrifying form of water hazard.
+The first nine holes are much admired as they unfold along scary 250-foot cliffs, a terrifying form of a water hazard.
 The sea is with you all the way surf crashing on the rocks below.
 Throughout the whole course even as it turns inland there are vistas of the Atlantic.

 Merrigan was passionate about his work full of ideas, very thorough and there were no half-measures.
-He was artistic in temperament and independent of mind which did not appeal to some golf course owners.
-The team overcame severe difficulties presented by this project and created a World Class course which is often termed a links but purists would probably suggest that clifftop is a better description.
+He was artistic in temperament and independent of the mind which did not appeal to some golf course owners.
+The team overcame severe difficulties presented by this project and created a World Class course which is often termed links but purists would probably suggest that clifftop is a better description.